sbb-design-systems/lyne-components/src/components/sbb-tag/readme.md

 The `sbb-tag` is a component that can be used as a filter in order to categorize a large amount of information.
-It's intended to be used inside an `sbb-tag-group`.
+It's intended to be used inside the [sbb-tag-group](/docs/components-sbb-tag-sbb-tag-group--docs) component.

 ```html
 <sbb-tag value="All">All</sbb-tag>